The Power of Compound Interest: the Earlier, the Better When it Comes to Investing

 As an example: If you earn 9% annually, it will take 72/9 = 8 years to double the value of your investment.

-The long-term effect of saving early
+Benefit of saving and investing early

 Sign up for my email list for more money- and investment-related tips like these.